Top-k Accuracy

 print(classification_report(actual, predicted))

-- In the study “Integrating Edge-AI in Structural Health Monitoring domain” by Anoop Mishra et al. (2023), the authors explore the integration of edge-AI in the structural health monitoring (SHM) domain for real-time bridge inspections.
+In the study by Anoop Mishra et al. (2023), the authors explore the integration of edge-AI in the structural health monitoring (SHM) domain for real-time bridge inspections.
 The study proposes an edge AI framework and develops an edge-AI-compatible deep learning model to perform real-time crack classification.
 The effectiveness of this model is evaluated through various metrics, including accuracy and the confusion matrix, which helps in assessing real-time inferences and decision-making at physical sites.
-Read more.

-- “CodeCipher: Learning to Obfuscate Source Code Against LLMs” by Yalan Lin et al. (2024) addresses privacy concerns in AI-assisted coding tasks.
+In this 2024 study by Yalan Lin et al., the authors address privacy concerns in AI-assisted coding tasks.
 The authors present CodeCipher, a method that obfuscates source code while preserving AI model performance.
 The study introduces a token-to-token confusion mapping strategy, reflecting a novel application of the concept of confusion, although not directly a confusion matrix, in protecting privacy without degrading AI task effectiveness.
-Read more.

-- In “Can CNNs Accurately Classify Human Emotions?
-A Deep-Learning Facial Expression Recognition Study” by Ashley Jisue Hong et al. (2023), the authors examine the ability of convolutional neural networks (CNNs) to classify human emotions through facial recognition.
+In this 2023 study by Ashley Jisue Hong et al., the authors examine the ability of convolutional neural networks (CNNs) to classify human emotions through facial recognition.
 The study uses confusion matrices to evaluate the CNN’s accuracy in classifying emotions as positive, neutral, or negative, providing insights into model performance beyond basic accuracy measures.
 The confusion matrix plays a crucial role in analyzing the misclassification rates and understanding the model’s behavior on different emotion classes.
-Read more.

 These articles highlight the diverse applications and importance of confusion matrices in AI, from real-time decision-making in structural health monitoring to privacy preservation in coding, and emotion classification in facial recognition.